urnathan/moke/README.md

 that it is treated as in Linux.
 So why not use that as LeftButton?
 I can't just use the similarly convenient Left- and RightAlt keys for the other two mouse buttons, as Alt itself is needed.
-But chords of Windows+LeftAlt and Windows+RightAlt seem a useful combination.
+But chords of Windows+LeftAlt and Windows+RightAlt seem useful combinations.

 Remapping those keys using the keymap wouldn't quite work.
 I need to distinguish the different Alt keys, and UIs would still think the Alt